Peanut Butter Banana Breakfast Bars Recipe

 - Peanut butter bliss balls or perfect for tasty, protein packed snacking on-the-go.

-- For a healthy and delicious breakfast, whip up a batch of super easy vegan banana pancakes!
+- For a healthy and delicious breakfast, whip up a batch of vegan baked pancakes or these super easy vegan banana pancakes!

 - Chocolate and raspberry chia seed parfaits can be prepped for 5 days in advance, making them perfect for busy mornings and grab-and-go breakfasts.